kxdekxde/bd2-repacker/README.md

 # Brown Dust 2 Repacker
-A simple tool useful to mod the bundles of the popular game [Brown Dust 2](https://www.browndust2.com/en-us/).
+A simple tool useful to mod [Brown Dust 2](https://www.browndust2.com/en-us/) bundles.
 Thanks to Bingle for the help with this repacker.